signalapp/ContactDiscoveryService/README.md

 give developer's feedback sooner. (`test_with_enclave_rebuild` caches the LLVM BOLT binary smartly so it's comfortable to run on every PR.
 A build with a cached BOLT binary takes roughly 11 minutes.)

+Manually triggering these can happen in the Azure UI or by pushing branches.
+See the "Local testing" section for the format of the branches.